skayhan13/Pandemic-Watching/README_Project1.md

 == Operating Instructions =============
-Open the PandemicProject file in Jupyter Notebook.
+Open the Pandemic-Watching file in Jupyter Notebook.
 Review Analysis at the top of the notebook.
 Play/run all rows in order from top to bottom to review code output and data analysis.

 ATTENTION: IF you want to run this script, register to the API resources listed below and name the file api_key.py.

 == List of Files ====================
 \Pandemic-Watching